 Areas of Support

-We support the elderly population in the areas of health services, community inclusion and participation.
+We support elderly populations in the areas of health services, and community inclusion and participation.

 We support programs and services that have the potential to benefit the Jewish community locally and internationally.